influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 #### Tokens

 - Add support for standard Bearer token syntax.
 Now you can specify token credentials as: `Authorization: Bearer xxxxxxxx`.
-- Return new Operator token during backup overwrite.
+- If restoring a backup overwrites the Operator token, the new token value is returned.

 #### Flux location support